amy411016/AIoT_PD_foot_pressure_sensing_insole/README.md

 **AIoT PD Foot Pressure Sensing Insole**

-AIoT PD Foot Pressure Sensing Insole is a smart device which can be used to monitor the high-risk populations of Parkinson's disease in their daily life.
+AIoT PD Foot Pressure Sensing Insole is a smart device which can be used to monitor the high-risk populations of Parkinson's disease.
 By daily monitoring, users can get the warning before everything get worse and look for the treatment as soon as possible.
 For PD patients, our project can also be a severity reference.